-Sections 9. [and] 10 .
-26 and 27 of this bill also provide that any employer or former employer who is contacted by the governing body of a public school. [or] an independent contractor or the governing body of a private school, respectively, and asked to provide information, but willfully fails to disclose information is subject to discipline, including a civil penalty.
-Sections 9. [and] 10 .
-26 and 27 further provide that, in addition to being subject to discipline, including a civil penalty, a private school that willfully fails to disclose any such information is subject to discipline, which may include being placed on a corrective action plan.
-Sections 9. [and] 10 .
-26 and 27 provide immunity from liability for providing the information and makes the information privileged.
+Sections 9 and 10 also provide that any employer or former employer who is contacted by the governing body of a public school or an independent contractor and asked to provide information, but willfully fails to disclose information is subject to discipline, including a civil penalty.
+Sections 9 and 10 further provide that, in addition to being subject to discipline, including a civil penalty, a private school that willfully fails to disclose any such information is subject to discipline, which may include being placed on a corrective action plan.
+Sections 9 and 10 provide immunity from liability for providing the information and makes the information privileged.